 Learning to create effective headlines is an art and takes some time and a lot of practice.

-If you can learn to think like your target audience, understand their informational needs, while staying ever mindful of the effective deployment of keywords, you will soon be crafting clever headlines that serve the search engines and grabs the reader’s attention.
+If you can learn to think like your target audience, understand their informational needs, while staying ever mindful of the effective deployment of keywords, you will soon be crafting clever headlines that serve the search engines and grab the reader's attention.